adobe/open-development-template/Mission.md

 ## Performance Through Clarity Of Direction

-It is easy to get caught up in the day-to-day trials and tribulations of work, but how can we be sure that what we're working on aligns with the purpose of the project? **A mission statement is a guiding star** or a lighthouse on the horizon that gives us perspective and allows us to judge whether our work pushes the project in the right direction.
+It is natural to get caught up in the day-to-day trials and tribulations of work, but how can we be sure that what we're working on aligns with the purpose of the project? **A mission statement is a guiding star** or a beacon on the horizon that gives us perspective and allows us to judge whether our work pushes the project in the right direction.
 It [manages to align the behaviour of team members at all levels without requiring play-by-play instructions from